10 Rome's best monuments

 And it is something that happens for generations because when you contemplate the Trevi Fountain from the front you will be impressed by the contrast between the small size of the square in which it is located and the monumentality of the fountain itself.

-If you want to see it in all its splendor and avoid the crowds, I recommend approaching it at another time than at noon or at the end of the day because most likely you will run into a crowd of tourists.
+If you want to see it in all its splendor and avoid the crowds, I recommend you approach at another time other than at noon or at the end of the day because most likely you will run into a crowd of tourists or book a tour of fountains and squares in Rome.

-Don't forget to follow the tradition of tossing a coin in the water to bring your fortune back to Rome.
+Don't forget to follow the tradition of tossing a coin in the water for fortune to bring you back to Rome.

 5. The Pantheon of Agrippa